Efficient Exploration of Chemical Kinetics: Data efficiency for Gaussian Processes

 For example, for a small system with \(N=5\) atoms and \(M=1\) configuration, both the block and full kernel have only \(256\) elements (\(10^{2.4}\)).
 However, at \(M=75\) configurations, the full kernel would require storage for \(1.44 \times 10^6\) elements (\(10^{6.2}\)), while the block matrix requires only \(19,\!200\) elements (\(10^{4.3}\)).
 For a larger molecule (\(N=18\)), the difference is even more dramatic: at \(M=75\), the full kernel has \(1.7 \times 10^7\) elements (\(10^{7.2}\)), while the block matrix contains just \(226,\!875\) elements (\(10^{5.4}\)).

-Figure \ref{fig:gp:scaling:block:vs:full} contrasts the practical scaling of the block matrix used in this implementation (solid lines and dots) with the theoretical full kernel scaling (dashed lines).
-The block matrix size is plotted as both lines and points, while the theoretical scaling is shown as dashed lines for each molecule size.
-The improved scaling of the block approach enables GPR models to be trained on much larger systems and datasets.
+Figure \ref{fig:gp:scaling:block:vs:full} illustrates the practical scaling of the block matrix (solid lines) versus the theoretical full kernel (dashed lines).
+For a system with \(N=18\) atoms and \(M=75\) geometries, the full kernel requires \(1.7 \times 10^7\) elements (\(10^{7.2}\)), whereas the block matrix requires only \(2.2 \times 10^5\) elements (\(10^{5.4}\)).
+This efficiency gain enables GPR model training on significantly larger systems.